teuton-software/teuton/docs/en/first-activity.md

 #Creating our first activity

-How to create our own activity test, in three steps:
+How to create our own activity test, in four steps:

 ##STEP 1: Create skeleton files

-You can create the files manually, or run `./project --create check/foo/demo`.
+You can create the files manually, or run `./project create check/foo/demo`.

 This command will create:
 * `check/foo/demo.rb`: Script